J-Mels/tabletop-simulator/README.md

 ## Roadmap

+- Deployment

-Add support for pre-built installers in the GitHub Releases section.
+  - Add support for pre-built installers in the GitHub Releases section.
-Implement auto-update functionality using electron-updater.
+  - Implement auto-update functionality using electron-updater.

+- App Features

-Add more drawing tools (e.g., shapes, additional colors).
+  - Add more drawing tools (e.g., shapes, additional colors).
-Support for undo/redo actions.
+  - Support for undo/redo actions.
-Enhance token management with custom labels and rotation.
+  - Enhance token management with custom labels and rotation.

+- Styling / UI / UX
+  - When in ruler, draw and erase modes, replace default cursor on canvas with a custom icon.
+  - Add better support for a range of viewport widths.
+As of now the app UI is only optimized for larger screens.